 In its first decade, Kinodvor has made important steps forward in all directions.
 We have supported and actively participated as much in the revitalisation and digitisation of the national network of city and art cinemas as in the shaping of national strategies in the area of film education.
 We have doubled our number of films being screened, the number of visitors, and the number of people employed by the city cinema.
 Now, together with the Municipality of Ljubljana, we are developing plans for a new city miniplex in the Ajdovscina underpass with extra screens, giving the opportunity for a new and diverse program to inspire new audiences.

 From its inception, Kinodvor has played an active role in the international film community.
 In 2009, Kinodvor organised our first international conference, ‘Networks and the Digitisation of Art Cinemas’, to promote the digitisation and revitalisation of cinemas in the Slovenian arthouse network.
 In its ‘Year of Cinema‘, Kinodvor hosted the ‘City of Film‘ international conference to examine and discuss the future of cinemas and their important role as community and cultural spaces.
-In 2014 and 2018 we offered international conferences on film education, aimed at cultural and educational institutions alike.
+In 2014 and 2018 we offered international conferences on film education, aimed at cultural and educational institutions alike (summary of the 2nd conference).
 In the summer of 2018, Kinodvor collaborated in Cinemini Europe: led by Holland’s EYE Film Institute, the project formed another fantastic opportunity to meet with our European partners to deepen our understanding and knowledge in the field of film education for the very youngest of audiences.

 Kinobalon has been awarded the Europa Cinemas award for the best programme for children and young people 2010.
 Kinodvor is also the proud recipient of the Creativity Gong Award for 2010.